mkmsobieraj/intorduction-to-eslint/src/slides.md

 }
 ```

 ## Rules

 All rules can be set on one of three levels:

   - turn of (`"off"` or `0` in configuration file)
-  - turn on as warning `"warn"` or `1` in configuration file
+  - turn on as warning (`"warn"` or `1` in configuration file)
-  - turn on as error `"error"` or `2` in configuration file
+  - turn on as error (`"error"` or `2` in configuration file)

- - Rules can be modified using configuration comments or configuration file by `"rules"` property.
+ - rules can be modified using configuration comments or configuration file by `"rules"` property
- - When we want to configure additional option of the rule than we pass an array.
+ - when we want to configure additional option of the rule than we pass an array.
 The first argument is a flag and second additional options
  - rules from plugins has to have plugin prefix